GhostTalker/RebootMadDevice/README.md

 Running the daemon is only possible with root user!

-After restarting MAD it will take about 5 minutes before a client can connect.
+After restarting MAD it will take about 5 minutes before data is usable.

-This time is nessessary to give MAD enough time to collect the nessessary data for the plugin.

 #### Install:
 ```